stoberblog/sunspec-modbus/README.txt

 You may need to navigate to the location of python or add the path to environment variables

 MariaDB Create
-DROP DATABASE IF EXISTS solarMB;
+DROP DATABASE IF EXISTS solar;
-CREATE DATABASE solarMB;
+CREATE DATABASE solar;

 MariaDB Permissions
 GRANT all
 ON solarDB.*
-TO solarUser@localhost identified by 'solarPasswd';
+TO sUser@localhost identified by 'sPasswd';